 Politics In Zimbabwe Has A New Soundtrack

-Music and politics have always been intertwined, sometimes in a proud display of patriotism, like in "Yankee Doodle," other times to unite in hope, like in civil rights anthem "A Change is Gonna Come."
+Music and politics have always been intertwined, from "Yankee Doodle" to "A Change is Gonna Come."
+And that's true in Zimbabwe, too — a country that is now facing a historic political transition.

-Free political expression has gone in cycles in Zimbabwe.
 In the 1960s and '70s, when the country was still known as Rhodesia, black nationalists fought a bloody war to overthrow white minority rule.
 At the concert celebrating the country's new independence in 1980, Bob Marley performed his song "Zimbabwe," singing, "Every man got a right to decide his own destiny."

 Zimbabwean artist Thomas Mapfumo rallied the people of his country with his song, "Tumira Vana Kuhondo," which translates to "Mothers Send Your Children to War."
 And Zimbabwean psychedelic rock band Wells Fargo had a hit with a song called, "Watch Out."
 It made the band famous, but it also got its members into trouble.